 Pediatric Child Development & Behavior

 Dr. Kathleen Angkustsiri is a developmental-behavioral pediatrician with interests in neurodevelopmental disorders including autism spectrum disorders, chromosome 22q11.2 deletion syndrome (22q11.2DS), and fragile X syndrome.
-She is involved in research on dysmorphology in children with autism spectrum disorders, behavioral characteristics of children with 22q11.2DS, and clinical trials for autism and fragile X syndrome.
+Dr. Angkustsiri is involved in research on dysmorphology for children with autism spectrum disorders, behavioral characteristics of children with 22q11.2DS, clinical trials for autism, and fragile X syndrome.

 Licensed and Certified Genetic Counselor, Coordinator of UC Davis NF/Ras Pathway Genomic Medicine Clinic, Department of Pediatrics, Division of Genomic Medicine

 Liga Bivina is a genetic counselor in the Department of Pediatrics, Division of Genomic Medicine.
 Liga sees children, adults, and their families for a variety of indications.
 She serves as the UC Davis NF/Ras Pathway Genetics Clinic Coordinator and has experience caring for individuals with Lysosomal Storage Disorders receiving Enzyme Replacement Therapy (ERT).
 She enjoys building relationships with patients and families and working to help improve their quality of life.